Install

 Step 1: Clone the repository

-Step 2: Install dependencies (might require sudo access) WEPP depends on the following common system libraries, which are typically pre-installed on most development environments:- wget
+Step 3: Install dependencies (might require sudo access) WEPP depends on the following common system libraries, which are typically pre-installed on most development environments:

 - curl